olumidetowoju/healthcare-api-zero-trust-gcp/labs/08-audit-logging/README.md

 output "note" {
   value = "Audit Logging module (Simulated Mode) — no sinks or exports created."
 }

-📟 6. gcloud Commands (Documentation Only — DO NOT RUN) bash
+# 📟 6. gcloud Commands (Documentation Only — DO NOT RUN)
-Copy code

 # DO NOT RUN — WOULD CREATE COSTLY SINKS

 # Create BigQuery Sink